OscarDHdz/cicd-api/README.md

 ```
 knex migrate:rollback
 ```
-Knex will execute each scripts from latest to oldest by calling their `down` function
+Knex will execute each scripts from latest migration by calling their `down` function